benjaminmetzler/OpenRemoteHub/documentation/json_format.md

 #### Bluetooth

-Note: Bluetooth is not currently implemented.
+##### NOTE: Bluetooth is not currently implemented

+Useful for devices that can accept input via a bluetooth keyboard (Nvidia Shield, Amazon Firestick)

 ```json
     "103":{